theoboldalex/resources_for_sykes_grads/README.md

 # Resources for Sykes new grads

 Welcome to the team, I have tried to keep this as platform agnostic as possible.
-However, I am on a mac so some of what is listed below (especially in the temronal section) may need some alteration depending on you chosen OS.
+However, I am on a mac so some of what is listed below (especially in the terminal section) may need some alteration depending on you chosen OS.

 Also, disclaimer.
 There are some very opinionated choices in here so I can only advise that you try things out and see what works for you.
 Hopefully you find some gems here.